marmelab/react-admin/docs/TranslationTranslating.md

 ## Forcing The Case in Confirm messages and Empty Page

-In confirm messages and in the empty page, the resource name appears in the middle of sentences, and react-admin automatically sets the resource name translation to lower case.
+In confirmation messages and on the empty page, the resource name appears in the middle of sentences, and react-admin automatically sets the resource name translation to lower case.

 > Are you sure you want to delete this comment?